System explainer · Steam Controller

 Best trackpad use cases: strategy games, CRPGs, management games, launchers and settings menus, older PC games, Steam desktop navigation, and games with mixed controller and mouse support.

-Gyro and Grip Sense are the precision story
+Gyro and Grip Sense for fine control

 Living-room PC input can get messy.
 Bluetooth can be convenient, but it varies by device, driver, room layout, and interference.
 The Puck gives Valve a more controlled path, and it solves charging at the same time.
 Put the controller down on the Puck and it is ready for the next session, but keep the charging contacts clear of metal objects and do not treat the Puck like a generic magnetic tray.